County of Lippe: Baroque and Enlightenment

 The period after the Thirty Years' War in Lippe was characterised by moves towards the centralisation of the administration.
 This tendency clashed with some particular features of Lippe in the Baroque period.

 Firstly, the tiny size of the territory, which prevented any expansion of Lippe's military or diplomatic influence.
 However, this did not prevent Frederick Adolphus (r.
 1697-1718) from seeking this influence.
 While Lippe met its military obligations to the Empire in the period up to 1697 through the payment of subsidies, Frederick Adolphus managed to establish a Lippe company, which was then built up to battalion strength, exceeding the size required by the Empire.
 The small troop was only actually put to use to extend Lippe's influence once, in 1776, when Count Simon August (r.
 1734-1782) ordered a troop of thirty men occupy Gemen castle in order to increase Lippe's influence over the County of Gemen.
 However, the forces were captured by the captain of the castle with the help of some farmers.

 A second challenge was the wide range of privileges which Simon VI's will had left to the other lines.
 Until 1709, the main conflicts were with the Brake line, which opposed Count Frederick Adolphus' aspirations to an absolute monarchy.
 In 1705, Lippe-Brake even concluded a protection treaty with Prussia and attempted to separate Brake's administration off from Lippe altogether.
 This came to an end with the extinction of the Brake line in 1709.
-Conflict continued with the Alverdisser line, which also controlled the independent County of Schaumberg-Lippe.
+Conflict continued with the Alverdisser line, which also controlled the independent County of Schaumburg-Lippe.
 The recruitment and fortification measures of William, Count of Schaumburg-Lippe (r.
 1748-1777) often contravened Lippe's military sovereignty.
 There were several court cases before the Reichshofgericht and the Reichskammergericht on this and other questions.

 The third issue, which was a typical problem for the development of absolutism outside Lippe as well, was the power of the nobility.
 In Lippe this mainly meant the right of the nobles to participate not just in the approval of laws, but also in levying, raising, and even spending taxes.
 In the face of these rights, the only possibility open to the Lippe counts was obstructionism.
 They sought to replace regular parliaments with the so-called Kommunikationstage ("communication days"), at which real conclusions could not be reached.
 Frederick Adolphus gave up on calling assemblies of nobles at all.
 In 1712, he banned the noble assembly from gathering on its own initiative.
 However, towards the end of his reign, he was prevailed upon to call the assembly again, since his shortage of money could not otherwise be solved.
 His successors were not able to abandon co-governance with the landed nobility.
 The unbroken power of the nobility remained an issue for the modernisation of the country in the 19th century.